shawnlxf/mkdocs/docs/MDN-Web/js-closure.md

         Those three public functions are closures that share the same lexical environment.

         ``` javascript
-        //You could store this function in a separate variable makeCounter, and then use it to create several counters.
+        // You could store this function in a separate variable makeCounter,
+        // and then use it to create several counters.
         var makeCounter = function() {
           var privateCounter = 0;
           function changeBy(val) {